-- overseeing the financial reporting and disclosure process; and - conducting regular internal reviews of financial management and business operations to ensure compliance with risk management and fraud issues.
+- · overseeing the financial and performance reporting and its disclosure process; and - conducting regular internal reviews business operations to ensure compliance with risk management and fraud issues.

 The Management of the Trust is responsible for:

 - managing financial and corporate compliance reporting; - maintaining the corporate plans, registers and policy manuals; and - managing day-to-day operational performance.